 Many pets can adjust easily to a new diet however some require a slower transition.
 It depends on how your pet’s stomach and digestive tract is responding to the change in diet.
 During the transition your pet may experience a change in the frequency of their bathroom schedule, stool texture and/or stool colour because of changes in fiber quality/levels, additions of probiotics and/or digestive enzymes.
 The majority of pets transition smoothly, however if these changes occur they should subside after the transition period (it can take a pet up to 4-6 weeks to fully adjust to a new food).
 Depending on how delicate your pet’s system is, an upset stomach may occur during a diet change.
 In this case slow down the transition process.

-Vintage Oven-Fresh recipes are produced in Quebec, Canada, while our distribution warehouse is centrally located in Saskatchewan, Canada.
+Vintage Oven-Fresh recipes are produced in Quebec, Canada, while our head office and distribution warehouse is centrally located in Saskatchewan, Canada.

 Vintage Oven-Fresh is owned by NorthPaw Nutrition which is a small Canadian-owned family company that focuses on providing the absolute healthiest pet food recipes for your best friend.
 We have been producing our natural recipes since 2010.